-London’s list of worthwhile sights is extensive.
+London’s list of must-see sights is extensive.
 Over the next several days, I visited:

-- St. Paul’s Cathedral, which held the funeral of Winston Churchill and the wedding of Charles and Diana.
-At three-hundred-sixty-five feet high, the dome is one of the highest in the world.
-Behind the high altar is the Jesus Chapel, dedicated to the Americans who died in WWII.
+- Saint Paul’s Cathedral, the venue for the funeral of Winston Churchill and the wedding of Charles and Diana.
+At three hundred and sixty-five feet high, the dome is one of the highest in the world.
+Behind the high altar is the Jesus Chapel, dedicated to the Americans who died in World War II.
 The stained-glass windows contain images of the seals of all of the fifty states.
 I spotted Ohio’s.

-- National Portrait Gallery, a collection of almost two-hundred-thousand portraits of historically important British people.
-Subjects range from King Henry VIII to Mick Jagger, including royals, politicians, scientists, artists, philosophers, writers and even a few Americans.
+- National Portrait Gallery, a collection of almost two hundred thousand portraits of historically important British people.
+Subjects range from King Henry VIII to Mick Jagger, including royals, politicians, scientists, artists, philosophers, writers, and a few Americans.

-- National Gallery displays over a thousand paintings from its vast collection of pre-20th-century artists–Van Eyck, Botticelli, Da Vinci, Michelangelo, Raphael, Titian, El Greco, Rubens, Van Dyck, Rembrandt, Degas, Cézanne, Monet, Renoir, Rousseau and Van Gogh.
+- National Gallery displays over a thousand paintings from its vast collection, including works by Van Eyck, Botticelli, Da Vinci, Michelangelo, Raphael, Titian, El Greco, Rubens, Van Dyck, Rembrandt, Degas, Cézanne, Monet, Renoir, Rousseau, and Van Gogh.

 A special exhibition of Goya’s portraits demonstrated his skill at capturing the psychology of his subjects.
 As someone said, “It must have been terrifying to sit for him.”

-- Imperial War Museum, covering Britain’s war involvement from WWI to the present day.
-The museum’s exhibit includes uniforms, flags, military equipment, weapons and vehicles, such as a Supermarine Spitfire flown during the Battle of Britain.
+- Imperial War Museum, covering Britain’s war involvement from World War I to the present.
+The museum’s exhibit includes uniforms, flags, military equipment, weapons, and vehicles, such as a Supermarine Spitfire flown during the Battle of Britain.
 In 1936 the museum acquired a permanent home in what was previously the Bethlem Royal Hospital.
-Bethlem’s notorious history as an asylum for those suffering from mental illness inspired the word “bedlam.”
+Bethlem’s notorious history as an asylum for those suffering from mental illness inspired the word bedlam.

-I treated myself to a show in the Theatre District, Sunny Afternoon, a Jersey-Boys-style musical that tells the story of the Kinks.
-Featured songs included “You Really Got Me,” “Lola” and other hits.
-Woven into the musical are the Davies brothers’ sibling rivalry, management problems, their sister’s untimely death, failed marriages, substance abuse and their ban from playing in the U.S.
+I treated myself to a show in the Theatre District, Sunny Afternoon, a Jersey Boys-style musical that tells the story of the Kinks.
+Featured songs included “You Really Got Me,” “Lola,” and other hits.
+Woven into the musical are the Davies brothers’ sibling rivalry, management problems, their sister’s untimely death, failed marriages, substance abuse, and their ban from playing in the United States.

 A punchline in the play demonstrates a typical European perspective.
 Kink Ray Davies is told by his manager the band is going to tour America.
 His response: “I don’t want to go to America!
 I don’t want to get shot!”